Lake Waikaremoana: Geography, natural history and climate

 Other geographical features include Panekiri Bluff and Puketukutuku Peninsula, which is the site of a kiwi-conservation programme.
-Surrounded by mountains clad with native forest which has never been logged, Waikaremoana is regarded as the North Island's most attractive lake.
+Surrounded by mountains clad with native forest which has never been logged, Waikaremoana retains ecological importance.
 Many native bird-species scarce in most other parts of the North Island occur in the area.
 A possum-hunting programme operates in the area to help protect the forest.
 Numerous understory species grow within the forested area of the catchment basin, crown fern (Lomaria discolor), for example.
 Since at least the early 1900s lake-bottom molluscs have been studied by Colenso (1811-1899) and others.

 The climate of Lake Waikaremoana is temperate during the summer months and cool in the winter where snow events are not unheard of.
 Heavy rains affect the region, especially about late winter and early spring.
 The weather in the area is very changeable, trampers in the region need to be on the look out for dangerous weather conditions.